 - The focus of the Closing and Repurposing of Schools subcommittee will be on identifying the key elements or “triggers” that should be considered when determining whether to close or repurpose an existing school.

-A Committee of approximately one hundred volunteers will meet approximately a dozen times over the next 14 months.
-Subcommittee work will be supported by subject matter experts within each topic area.
-There will also be opportunities during the process for other stakeholders to provide additional feedback on the work.
-A District Facilities Plan will ultimately be submitted to the Board of Education for consideration on September 25, 2017, with the consideration for final Board adoption planned for October 23, 2017.
+The Committee of 85 volunteers will meet approximately a dozen times over the next several months.
+Sub-committee work will be supported by subject matter experts within each topic area.
+There will also be opportunities during the process for other District stakeholders to provide additional feedback on the work.
+A Facilities Plan will be submitted to the Board of Education for consideration on September 25, 2017, with the consideration for final Board adoption planned for October 23, 2017.

 We value your input on the Facilities Master Planning process. to the data and information that the RSP and Associates consulting firm has shared with our Board of Education, Committee, and community during our 3Rs journey.
 Please note: We have made adjustments and refinements to some informational exhibits based on lessons learned during the process.
 We are making both the original and updated versions available.
 If you have any questions or comments, please contact Steve Graham, Executive Director of Business Services, at firstname.lastname@example.org or 319-558-1237.